AdobeDocs/campaign-standard.en/help/sending/using/troubleshooting.md

 * **What do the different quarantine error reasons mean?**

-    Here are 10 possible reasons: not defined, user unknown, invalid domain, denylisted address, refused, error ignored, unreachable, account disabled, mailbox full, not connected.
+    Here are 10 possible reasons: not defined, user unknown, invalid domain, address on denylist, refused, error ignored, unreachable, account disabled, mailbox full, not connected.

     For more on this, see [Understanding quarantine management](../../sending/using/understanding-quarantine-management.md).

 ## Removing from denylist {#removing-from-denylist}

-* **One of my recipients was denylisted by mistake.
+* **One of my recipients was added to the denylist by mistake.
 How do I remove them from the denylist so that I can start sending them messages again?**

     * Go to **[!UICONTROL Administration > Channels > Quarantines > Addresses]**.
     * In the details of the corresponding record, set the value of the **[!UICONTROL Status]** field to **[!UICONTROL Valid]**.
     * Save the record.

-* **How can I find out whether one of my IPs is denylisted?
+* **How can I find out whether one of my IPs is on denylist?
 How do I remove my IP(s) from a denylist?**

-    To check whether your IP address is denylisted, you can use various web sites to verify it, such as:
+    To check whether your IP address is on denylist, you can use various web sites to verify it, such as:
     * [MX Toolbox](https://mxtoolbox.com/)
     * [What is my IP address](https://whatismyipaddress.com)